 Please try to hear your children read and record it in their red reading record.
 We ask the children to use these reading records in school so please ensure that children bring their book bag and reading record book EVERY DAY.
 Some children in Year 3 are developing their independence in reading and may want to read on their own.
 This is to be encouraged if they are reading fluently but will benefit from some discussions about the book with you afterwards.

 The children will have a spelling test and a timetable test each week.
 The spellings and times table homework will usually be sent home on a Friday.
 Spellings will be sent via parent mail each week and the children will be given a times table sheet to use to practise their times tables.
 Spellings and times tables are best worked on little and often.
 If children can practise for 5 or 10 minutes every day, it will be more beneficial than one long session.
 Miss Garrill will check and mark spelling and times table practise in the yellow homework books.

 Children will be receiving information about their homework research project during the first week of term.
-Alongside their weekly reading, DLG, spelling and times table homework they will be expected to complete at least 3 pieces of extended research work linked to our history project on The Anglo-Saxons.
+Alongside their weekly reading, DLG, spelling and times table homework they will be expected to complete at least 3 pieces of extended research work linked to our geography project on India.
 The children are required to spend time each week researching their chosen tasks and will be asked to present their work in class at the end of this half term.